Smasher (Marvel Comics): Izzy Kane

 A new Smasher appears in the Marvel Now! relaunch as part of Captain America's new Avengers line-up.
 She joins the Avengers to help fight Ex Nihilo on Mars.
 She is revealed to be Isabel "Izzy" Kane, a college student and astronomer from Iowa.
-After finding a pair of high-tech goggles that had been left behind in a cornfield by Vril Rokk when he crashed to the Earth to warn the X-Men about Cassandra Nova, Izzy becomes the new Smasher and Earth's first member of the Imperial Guard.
-Izzy is introduced to Captain America by her grandfather Dan Kane, an acquaintance from World War II.
+After finding a pair of high-tech goggles that had been left behind in a cornfield by Vril Rokk when he crashed to Earth, Izzy becomes the new Smasher.

-As part of the Avengers, Izzy meets the Guardians of the Galaxy when their ship is ambushed and crashes into a mall's parking lot.

-When the source of mysterious seismic events was revealed to be A.I.M.
-Island, Smasher went to investigate along with Cannonball and Sunspot.
-When they arrived to the location, they were captured by A.I.M. troopers.
-Smasher was chosen by Andrew Forson and Jude the Entropic Man to become his Messenger for the secret of the universe, that "Everything dies."
-Smasher is made to do so by Andrew Forson.

-She is later seen eight months in the future as seen in the Time Runs Out storyline having started a family with teammate Sam Guthrie.
-She later rejoins with an Avengers team headed by Roberto DaCosta and Thor.
+Following an eight-month timeskip in the Time Runs Out storyline, Smasher and teammate Cannonball have a son named Josiah.
+She later rejoins with an Avengers team headed by Sunspot and Thor.
 Their goal is to find the threat causing the slow death of the multiverse and to kill it.
 This brings Smasher in direct opposition with Captain America's group.

-Sometime later, Smasher is seen with Cannonball and their son on another planet discussing their future together, which leads to Cannonball deciding to quit the U.S.Avengers so that he could be with his family full time.

-In the aftermath of the Secret Empire storyline, Smasher arrives on Earth and tells Sunspot that Cannonball, who was believed to be dead, is alive on another planet.

 Monster

 A new Smasher not affiliated with the Imperial Guard was introduced in Monsters Unleashed.
-This version is a creation of Kid Kaiju that is composed of him and his five monsters Slizzik, Hi-Vo, Aegis, Scragg and Mekara.
+This version is the composite form of Kid Kaiju and his monster creations Slizzik, Hi-Vo, Aegis, Scragg, and Mekara.
 They come together to battle the Leviathon Mother when the Leviathon Tide invades Earth.